Multi-Antenna Jamming in Covert Communication: Introduction

 The limits of covert communication in a multiple-antenna setting were first established in \cite{abdelaziz2017fundamental}.
-Therein, it was shown that in case Alice is equipped with multiple antennas, her best strategy is to perform beamforming towards Bob, which results with a constant gain to the square root law by the number of independent paths between her and Bob.
+Therein, it was shown that in case Alice is equipped with multiple antennas, her best strategy is to perform beamforming towards Bob, which results with a multiplicative constant gain to the square root law, by the number of independent paths between her and Bob.
 However, the case where such a communication channel includes a jammer which is equipped with multiple antennas is still open and remains unclear under various settings.
 For example, the knowledge the jammer has on the Channel State Information (in particular the CSI of Willie), and his preference on which user to assist, may affect his strategy, and the resulting rates, significantly.

 In this work, we analyze the effect of multiple antennas at the jammer on covert communication, while assuming the jammer chooses to assist Alice and Bob.
 For simplicity, we assume that Alice and Willie have a single antenna.
-Where we note that a strictly positive power (rate) can be achieved when there is a jammer with a single antenna (\cite{sobers2017covert}) and that the limits for MIMO settings without a jammer was already examined (\cite{abdelaziz2017fundamental}).
-Therefore, adding more antennas at Alice and Willie won't contribute much additional insight.
-The jammer's assistance comes in the form of transmitting Artificial Noise (AN) while using all his multiple antennas.
-Thus, his transmission strategy is reflected by the covariance matrix for the random vector he chooses.
-In a way, this covariance matrix defines the power allocation and the directions for that allocation.
-Accordingly, we analyze the behavior of Alice's transmission power as a function of the jammer's strategy which, to the best of our knowledge, was not yet examined under the settings of covert communication.
+Note that a strictly positive power (hence, rate) can be achieved when there is a jammer with a single antenna (\cite{sobers2017covert}) and that the limits for MIMO settings without a jammer were already examined in \cite{abdelaziz2017fundamental}.
+Therefore, adding more antennas to Alice and Willie won't contribute much additional insight.